The Society of Point of Care Ultrasound

-Proving to Your Credentialing Committee You a Competent to Perform Clinical Ultrasound
+Proving to Your Credentialing Committee that You are Competent to Perform Clinical Ultrasound

-Summary- Clinicians in our medical system make life and death decisions every day.
-Only they, in collaboration with the local medical leadership are best positioned to decide the clinician's scope of practice and utilization of Clinical Ultrasound.
-Certification and testing, which test principles which may not be important to a providers practice are not necessary for implementation of clinical ultrasound.
+Clinicians in our medical system make life and death decisions every day.
+Only they, in collaboration with the local medical leadership, are best positioned to decide the clinician's scope of practice and utilization of clinical ultrasound.
+Certification and testing, which may test principles which may not be important to a providers practice, are not necessary for safe implementation of clinical ultrasound.